home-assistant/addons/google_assistant/README.md

 ## How to use

-Fist, select the input and output audio devices to use for the Assistant in the "Audio" section of the add-on configuration.

-To enable access to the Google Assistant API, do the following:
+You first need to enable access to the Google Assistant API.
+To do so, do the following:

-1. Go to the [Google Actions Console][oogle-actions-console] and create a new project.
+1. Go to the [Google Actions Console][google-actions-console] and create a new project.
-1. After you created the project on the bottom of the page click "Device registration".
+1. After you created the project on the bottom of the page click on "**Device registration**".
 Keep this tab open for later use.
 1. Enable the Google Assistant API on the new project through [this][google-assistant-api] link.
 Make sure you have the right project selected (shown in the middle of the screen in the top bar).
 If you can't select the right project, it may help to open the link in an incognito window.
 1. Configure the [OAuth consent screen][google-oauth-concent].
+Again, check that you have the right project.
+    1. Choose "**External**" as the User Type.
-Also again check that you have the right project and don't forget to hit "Save" at the bottom of the page.
-You only have to fill in a project name and your e-mail.
+    1. Fill in a project name and your e-mail.
+    1. Hit <kbd>Save</kbd> at the bottom of the page.
-1. You back to you device registration tab and click "Device registration".
-Or open you project in the [Google Actions Console][google-actions-console] start the Quick setup, and in the left bar click "Device registration".
+1. Go back to you device registration tab and click on <kbd>REGISTER MODEL</kbd>.
+If you closed the tab, you can also open you project in the [Google Actions Console][google-actions-console], start the Quick setup, and in the left bar click "**Device registration**".
-1. Give you project a name, think of a nice manufacturer and for device type select "speaker".
-1. Edit you "model id", if you want to and copy it for later use.
+    1. Give you project a name and think of a nice manufacturer.
+Select "**speaker**" for the device type.
+If you want to, edit your model id, and copy it for later use.
-1. Download the credentials.
+    1. Click <kbd>REGISTER MODEL</kbd>, and download the credentials.
-1. Click "Next" and click "Skip".
+    1. Click <kbd>Next</kbd> and click <kbd>SKIP</kbd>.
-1. Upload your credentials as "google_assistant.json" to the "hassio/share" folder, for example by using the [Samba][samba-addon] add-on.
+1. Upload your credentials as `google_assistant.json` to the "hassio/share" folder, for example by using the [Samba][samba-addon] add-on.
+1. On the add-on Configuration tab:
-1. In the Add-on configuration field fill-in you "project id" and your "model-id" and hit "Save".
-Your project id can be found in the Google Actions console by clicking on the top right menu button and selecting "Project settings".
+    1. In the "Config" section, fill-in you `project_id` and your `model_id` and hit <kbd>Save</kbd>.
+Your project id can be found in the Google Actions console by clicking on the top right menu button and selecting "**Project settings**".
 This id may differ from the project name that you choose!
-1. Below the "Config" window select the microphone and speaker that you want to use.
-On a Raspberry Pi 3, ALSA device 0 is the built-in headset port and ALSA device 1 is the HDMI port.
-Also don't forget to click "Save".
+    1. In the "Audio" section, select the input and output audio devices to use for the Assistant and hit <kbd>Save</kbd>.
+On a Raspberry Pi 3, `ALSA device 0` is the built-in headset port and `ALSA device 1` is the HDMI port.
+1. The final step is to authenticate your Google account with Google Assistant.
     1. Start the add-on.
-Check the log and click refresh till it says: "ENGINE Bus STARTED".
+Check the log and click refresh till it says: `ENGINE Bus STARTED`.
-1. Now click "Open Web UI" and follow the authentication process.
+    1. Now click <kbd>Open Web UI</kbd> and follow the authentication process.
+    1. Once you've signed in with Google and authorized the app, copy the code back in the web UI.
 You will get an empty response after you have send your token.

-Now install and activate the [Samba][samba-addon] add-on so you can upload your credential file.
-Connect to the "share" Samba share and copy your credentials over.
-Name the file `google_assistant.json`.

-The next step is to authenticate your Google account with Google Assistant.
-Start the add-on and click on the "OPEN WEB UI" button to start authentication.
+    1. After that, you can close the web UI tab.

+Google Assistant should now be running on your Raspberry Pi!
+To test it, say "Ok Google", following by the command of your choice.

+## Troubleshooting

+### Google Assistant is not working

+Google needs to be able to send data back to your Google Assistant SDK Add-on by sending webhooks to `https://yourdomain:yourport/api/google_assistant`.

+To do so, you need to make sure that your Home Assistant is accessible from the internet and that it's using `https` (SSL).

+### The assistant voice volume is too low

+If the voice of the assistant is really low, you can ask it to increase the volume:
+- "Ok Google, set volume to maximum."
+- or "Ok Google, set volume to 85%."

 ## Configuration